nullivex/infant/README.md

 ## Changelog

+### 0.12.2
+* Update dependencies and tests to work with latest Node.js versions.

 ### 0.12.1
 * More bug fixes to make infant work across all major node versions.
 * Hold down timer added to respawn to prevent zombie processes stacking up.